2025: The Year of the Wood Snake from a Feng Shui Perspective and Top Feng Shui Tips

 Feng shui trend for 2025: Letting go, transformation and renewal

 The central theme for feng shui in 2025 reflects the Snake’s symbolic shedding of its skin.
-This signifies letting go of old patterns and embracing transformation.
+This signifies letting go of old patterns, including habits, old ways of thinking and embracing transformation.
 It’s an auspicious time to focus on personal and professional growth by clearing clutter, creating open spaces, and fostering environments that encourage creativity and flexibility.

 By aligning with these feng shui principles, individuals can optimise the energies of 2025, paving the way for harmony, prosperity, and holistic well-being in the Year of the Wood Snake.